Storage Units and Transfer Rates

 Normal situations where this matters

 Buying an SSD, checking whether a camera card is large enough, estimating upload time, or deciding if a home network is performing correctly all depend on understanding these terms.
-The user does not need to become a storage engineer.
-The user only needs the right comparison frame.
+No one needs to become a storage engineer.
+Having the right comparison frame is enough.

 A practical reading habit